johnedstone/telegram-telethon/Readme.md

 ### Description
 This repository contains ...
 * Three Telegram bots using the python Telethon library
-    * list_uptimes: which pulls data from a rest api server and displays it on a Telegram bot
+    * list_uptimes: which pulls data from a rest api server and displays it in a Telegram bot
     * location_app: which logs to stdout and stderr the data from the Telegram Location widget
-    * location_to_restapi_app which posts the Telegram Location widget to a restapi server
+    * location_to_restapi_app which posts the Telegram Location widget data to a restapi server

-* as well as the  Django REST API which is the rest api that the third bot (above) posts to. to and from these bots.
+* as well as the  Django REST API which is the rest api that the third bot (above) posts to.

 * The `playbooks` folder contains the ansible playbooks to install the bots and REST API on an AWS EC2 instance running Nginx and MariaDB, e.g a t3.micro "bitnami-wordpresspro-5.9.3-17-r06-linux-debian-10-x86_64-hvm-ebs-nami-78b1d030-4c7d-4ade-b8e6-f8dc86941303" AMI